|A lovely mingling of textures and punchy flavours.|

 I just can't understand their aversion.
 What could be more delicious than a sliver of salty anchovy, furred with fine bones, eaten straight out of its bottle, with the juice trickling down your chin?
 Or mashed into a stew to add a particular warm savouriness?
 Or how about those silken white Italian anchovies that occasionally show up in Woolworths and other food stores?

-Very fresh, aromatic powdered cumin and paprika make all the difference to the dressing.
+Very fresh, aromatic powdered cumin and excellent paprika make all the difference to the dressing.

 The crisped breadcrumbs strewn on the top of this salad are a pure indulgence.
 Leave them out if you are feeling virtuous.